shield02/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 + 4-free_listint.c - Script that frees a singly linked list
 + 5-free_listint2.c - Script that frees a singly linked list and sets the head to NULL
 + 6-pop_listint.c - Script that deletes the head node of a singly linked list
++ 7-get_nodeint.c - Script that finds the index of a given node